No prior college?

 Milligan can help you advance your position or salary or change your career path altogether.
 Whatever you do, be a servant leader.

 You can take just one class at a time or move as quickly as you’d like.
-No previous college experience is required to begin the CIS-Business double major.
+No previous college experience is required to begin the IS-Business double major.

-CIS-M courses, which follow the ACM Curricular Model, mirror those available to traditional, on-site students at Milligan.
-The major encompasses all aspects of the CIS discipline, from programming to networking to systems analysis and software development.
+IS-M courses, which follow the ACM Curricular Model, mirror those available to traditional, on-site students at Milligan.
+The major encompasses all aspects of the IS discipline, from programming to networking to systems analysis and software development.
 The program uses videos and simulations for fundamental, hands-on labs.
-(Link to CIS course descriptions here)

-Online CIS courses are taught within each 15-week fall/spring semester and during the summer term.
-Courses are delivered to the student via Milligan’s Internet course management system and the technology development lab, using a server dedicated to facilitate student coursework.
-The Computer Science Area participates in a Microsoft Dreamspark subscription to supply students enrolled in the major with Microsoft products at no cost.
+On-site and online IS courses are taught simultaneously within each 15-week semester.
+Courses are delivered to the student via Milligan’s Internet course management system and the technology development lab, using a server dedicated to facilitate student access to software supplied by Milligan to enrolled students.

 The business administration major consists of 48 semester hours.
 Completing the major takes approximately 16 months.
 Completion of the degree is dependent upon the outstanding degree requirements.